MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 ## When will Delve become unavailable?

 Delve will be retired on December 16, 2024.
-The extended profile card experience, the updated profile pages in modern search, and the new edit-profile experience will be available before Delve retires.
+The extended profile-card experience, the updated profile pages in modern search, and the new edit-profile experience will be available before Delve is retired.
 For a limited period, both Delve and the new experiences will be available for users.
 Delve retires when the redirect of Delve URLs are activated.

 ## What we recommend administrators to do?